glacode/Suggestio/README.md

 <div align="center">
   <img src="resources/logo.png" width="128" alt="Suggestio Logo">
   <h1>Suggestio</h1>
-  <p>AI-Powered in line suggestions </p>
+  <p>AI-Powered inline suggestions</p>
 </div>

 **Suggestio** is a VS Code extension that provides inline code completions using LLM (Large Language Model) APIs.
-It’s lightweight, open-source, and does not require login or cloud accounts unless you configure it to use one.
+It’s lightweight, open-source, and does not require login, cloud accounts, or API keys — it works out of the box.
+(You can optionally configure your own providers and API keys if you want more control.)

 ![Demo GIF](resources/demo.gif)